Skip to content

 A Man With a Passion for Curing TB

-Paul Janssen, the founder of Janssen Pharmaceuticals, part of the Johnson & Johnson family of companies, is born in Turnhout, Belgium.
+Paul Janssen, the founder of Janssen Pharmaceuticals, now Johnson & Johnson Innovative Medicine, is born in Turnhout, Belgium.

 When Janssen was a child, his 4-year-old sister died of tuberculous meningitis.
 The loss affected him so deeply that it drove him to pursue a career in medicine—and find a new treatment for tuberculosis.